Kinpzz/hugo-academic/content/authors/yanpx/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+highlight_name: true

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-I am currently a computer vision engineer at Bytedance Intelligent Creation Lab.
+I am currently a computer vision engineer at ByteDance Intelligent Creation Lab.
 I obtained my M.S. degree in computer science from Sun Yat-sen University in 2021, advised by [Prof. Guanbin Li](http://guanbinli.com/) and [Prof. Liang Lin](http://linliang.net/).
 Before that, I received the B.E. degree in software engineering from Sun Yat-sen University in 2018.
 Roughly, my research interests include deep learning and computer vision.